mavryk-network/taquito/website/versioned_docs/version-17.5.0/tutorial.md

 Different versions of Tezos protocol are named after historic cities.
 At the time of this writing, we are in the "Nairobi" era.
 But the next protocol "Oxford" is being implemented and will be voted on soon, then the next one would be a city that starts with "P". 🤔 I wonder what will happen after we reach Z. 🤷

 The "mainnet" is the actual Tezos Blockchain.
 However, there are several "testnets" that are used for testing.
-One of them is named "ghostnet", and it evolves to the new protocol much earlier than the mainnet, so that the ecosystem has enough time to implement and test the new protocol's features.
+One of them is named "basenet", and it evolves to the new protocol much earlier than the mainnet, so that the ecosystem has enough time to implement and test the new protocol's features.

 ## What is a dApp?